likhith4/odin-recipes/README.md

 # odin-recipes
 A basic recipes website built using HTML
-Learning right now --> CSS and BootStrap
+CSS is cooking right now :)